icaoberg/academic-kickstart/content/post/singularity-gotop/index.md

 ![Screenshot](./screenshot.png)

-This is a footprint, evidence the image was build remotely.
+This is a footprint, evidence the image was built remotely.
 Also notice the download number is 1.
 This is because running the remote commands builds the container then downloads it locally.

 ## Running gotop